nivimor/eribank-ios-ci/README.md

 # iOS Application CI Pipeline

 ## This repo contains the following:
-1. A demo Android app
+1. A demo iOS app (written in Objective C)
-2. A simple Appium based test
+2. A simple Appium based test (written in Java)
-3. A .yml providing instructions for Travis CI
+3. A .yml with instructions for Travis CI
-4. scripts for bundling and uploading the app
+4. Scripts for bundling and uploading the app

 ### Instructions how to run this pipeline
 1. Fork or clone this repo